| Herman Hesse

 (Rusty Berkus, in "Appearances: Clearings Through the Masks of Our Existence")

-ideal, or acts to improve the lot of others, or strikes out against injustice,
+or acts to improve the lot of others, or strikes out

-can sweep down the mightiest walls of opression and resistance."
+can sweep down the mightiest walls of oppression and

 (Robert F. Kennedy - Affirmation Day, the University of Cape Town, South Africa, 1966)